 Level 3: Basketball Basics I (Beginner)

-This level is designed as an introduction to the sport of basketball.
-Geared towards tween players new to basketball or with limited game experience that wish to play on a 10-foot hoop.
-This session is designed to help players start to learn proper shooting mechanics.
-In addition, they will learn to shoot both a dominant and weak hand layup.
+Geared towards tween players new to basketball (or with limited game experience) in addition to younger players that have advanced through our program and have been identified by coaches as a player ready to play on a 10-foot hoop.
+This session is designed to help players solidify proper shooting mechanics.
+In addition, they will continue work on both a dominant and weak hand layup.
 When we do the layup maze, we encourage them to shoot with the right hand on the right side of the basket and the left hand on the left side of the basket.
 The curriculum will focus on stationary dribbling skills, change of direction and combination dribble moves, strong and weak handed one-foot lay-ups, passing on the move, zig-zag defensive slides and spot up shooting.